 Two major risk factors for osteoporosis – heavy alcohol consumption and having a diet low in calcium – can be altered if you avoid the foods above and increase the consumption of high-calcium foods.
 You do have some power over the health of your over 50 bones.

 If you’d like to get a clearer idea of your bone loss risk, Life Line Screening conducts bone mineral density screenings of the heel of your foot.
 These screenings are non-invasive and pain-free, and they can alert you to an increased risk of weak bones.

 Life Line Screening provides preventive health screenings to people across the United States.
 Since 1993, the company has held more than 8 million health screenings.
-Life Line Screening’s mission is to make people aware of unrecognized health problems before they become catastrophic and to encourage them to seek follow-up care from a physician.
+Their mission is to make people aware of unrecognized health problems before they become catastrophic and to encourage them to seek follow-up care from a physician.
 Types of screenings offered include carotid artery disease, atrial fibrillation, peripheral artery disease (PAD), heart disease, type 2 diabetes, osteoporosis, and more.